Skip to main content

 STAGE 1

-On October 22, 2024, in cooperation with our federal partners, and upon reviewing current fire danger conditions, Sheriff Brett Schroetlin recommended, and the Grand County Board of County Commissioners approved, the implementation of Stage One Fire Restrictions.
-The Grand County Sheriff’s Office, in cooperation with our local Fire Districts, and Federal Partners, consistently monitors fire conditions and the necessity of fire restrictions on a regular basis.
+Effective July 17th, 2025, Grand County is under Stage One Fire Restrictions.
+The Grand County Sheriff’s Office, in cooperation with local Fire Districts and Federal Partners, consistently monitors fire conditions and the necessity of fire restrictions on a regular basis.
 The decisions surrounding fire restrictions are based on a scientific fire restriction matrix that is used across northwest Colorado.
+Upon reviewing the latest scientific data, Sheriff Brett Schroetlin recommended, and the Board of County Commissioners approved, the implementation of Stage One Fire Restrictions.
+To read the full release, please see Resolution No. 2025-07-06.

 The following acts are prohibited under Stage 1 restrictions: